 The manager of a sports facility, stadium, or arena spends most of his or her time in the office or somewhere in the facility itself, supervising the day-to-day management of the facility.
 The manager usually determines the organizational structure of the facility and establishes the personnel staffing requirements, setting up the manner in which things will be done and by whom.
 The facility manager is constantly analyzing how many different workers are needed to run the various areas of the facility efficiently, without sacrificing quality.
 The manager addresses staffing needs as they arise, setting the education, experience, and performance standards for each position.
-Depending on the size of the facility and the nature of the manager's assigned responsibilities, this may mean hiring a personnel director to screen prospective employees, or it may mean the manager personally sifts through stacks of resumes whenever a position opens up.
+Depending on the size of the facility and the nature of the manager's assigned responsibilities, they may hire a personnel director to screen prospective employees, or the manager personally screens job candidates when a position opens up.
 Usually, all policies and procedures having to do with the morale, safety, service, appearance, and performance of facility employees (and which are not determined by the organization itself) are determined by the manager.

 The manager of a sports facility is also responsible for assisting with the development and coordination of the facility's annual operating calendar, including activity schedules, dates and hours of operation, and projections for attendance and revenue.
-Often, a manager for a sports facility directs and assists with the procurement of activities and events to take place at the facility; this, of course, depends on the size of the facility.
+Often, a manager for a sports facility directs and assists with the procurement of activities and events to take place at the facility, depending on the size of the facility.
 A large, multipurpose stadium, for example, will probably have at least one individual devoted to event planning and the acquisition of activities.
 Even in this case, however, the sports facility manager must be involved in coordinating the event with all the other aspects of the facility.

 The sports facility manager handles the negotiations, contracts, and agreements with industry agents, suppliers, and vendors.
-These days, many jobs that used to be handled in-house by staff employees are now contracted out to private companies that specialize in that aspect of the event.
+Jobs that once were handled in-house by staff employees are now contracted out to private companies that specialize in that aspect of the event.
 Food service and security, for example, are two areas that are usually privately managed by outside vendors and firms.
 It is the responsibility of the sports facility manager to hire such contractors and to monitor the quality of their work.